Run a free Tarrant County public records search through official agencies in minutes to learn about anyone’s past or current situation.

 The County Clerk can provide civil case records from probate courts and county courts at law, as well as public court documents pertaining to misdemeanor cases that were tried in the Tarrant County criminal courts at a low cost.6

-The District Clerk can also distribute civil case records as long as they were heard by the District Court, as well as documents regarding felony criminal cases.16 District court record fees will apply.
+The District Clerk can also distribute civil case records as long as they are heard by the District Court, as well as documents regarding felony criminal cases.16 District court record fees will apply.

 Other than the county and district courts, higher courts in Texas include the state intermediate appellate courts and the state highest appellate courts.
 A searchable directory of court cases at each level can be found below:

-How To Obtain Tarrant County Birth & Death Certificates and Other Vital Records
+How To Acquire Tarrant County Birth & Death Certificates (Find Other Vital Records)

 Tarrant County birth and death certificates are considered vital records and can be obtained through the county, state, independent services, or–in some cases–through local city offices.